zenwork/custody/README.md

 * The above issues traditionally exposes the investor to an investment diversification problem.

 ## Proposed Solution
 Create a marketplace to which artworks can be taken into custody in atraceable way, and then traded as easy to invest token (ie: derivative).
-Combine the business partners (shipping, storage, art experts, custodian) into a chain of custody to protect owners and investors.
+Combine the business partners (shipping, storage, art experts, custodian) into a chain of custody to protect owners and investors who thentrade tokens representing a fraction of the artwork.

 ## Questions
-1. how to pass a ref to a contract instance rather than record
+1. Is it possible to pass a ref/pointer to the latest contract record rather than instance of a record or an id/key?
-1. token references pool at point in the past

-## Tasks
+## TO DO
-1. add wallet
+1. fix wallet bugs
 1. figure out how to use keys
 1. figure out the issue with asserts
 1. look at writing proper tests
 1. run with inspector
-1. introduce currency
 1. clean up code
 1. look at multi-party signing
 1. is there better way to have default values or private constructors

+## Incomplete Business Imple
+1. block the underlying from changing state once it's been tokenise.
+1. implement some form of fees to finance the custody process.

 ## Notes